lokhman/django-better-choices/README.md

             if hasattr(value, 'help_text')
         )
 ```
+> Choices class key can be any *public* identifier (i.e. not starting with underscore `_`).
-> Overridden choices classes cannot be initialised to obtain a new instance.
-Initialisation will return a tuple of choice entries.
+> Overridden choices classes cannot be initialised to obtain a new instance, calling the instance will return a tuple of choice entries.

 ### Inline definition
 Alternatively, the choices can be defined dynamically by creating a new `Choices` instance.